 - 2 tbsp vinegar

 - 4 large eggs

 - 4 slices Canadian bacon or ham or regular bacon, cooked crisp

-For the hollandaise, whisk egg yolks and lemon juice in a bowl over a pan of barely simmering water (do not let bottom of bowl touch water).
+Whisk egg yolks and lemon juice in a bowl over a pan of barely simmering water (do not let the bottom of the bowl touch the water).

 Slowly drizzle in melted butter and keep whisking until mixture thickens.
 Do not overcook.